urbanairship/react-native-gimbal-adapter/README.md

 ## Starting the adapter

-In order to start the adapter, you will need call `start` with the app's Gimbal API Key:
+In order to start the adapter, your app will need to call `start` with the app's Gimbal API Key:

 ```
 import {